 Working for Pay

-Parents of children aged 12-17 years were asked whether their children worked for pay in the past week, and if so, how many hours their children had worked for pay in the past week.* Overall, 36.0 percent of children aged 12-17 years had worked for pay in the previous week.
+Parents of children aged 12 and older were asked whether their children worked outside the home for pay in the previous week and, if so, how many hours their children had worked for pay in the previous week.
+Overall, 28.1 percent of children aged 12–17 years had worked for pay in the previous week.
 Working for pay was more common among adolescents in small rural areas than in urban areas; 31.9 percent of those in small rural areas worked for pay, compared to 27.5 percent of urban adolescents.